jevangelista/d3_lightning_talk/README.md

 * A JavaScript library for data visualization
 * Uses HTML, CSS, JavaScript, and SVG languages
-* D3 is extremely fash, supports large data sets and dynamic behaviors for interaction and animation
+* D3 is extremely fast, supports large data sets and dynamic behaviors for interaction and animation

 ### SetUp: